tabulexa/tabulexa/index.md

 - Windows 10 (version 1903 or later)
 - Touch or pen sensitive display + Digital pen

-It helps to write on a device that is flat on a table, e.g. a 360 degree laptop, a pen display, or a device of the Microsoft surface family.
+It helps to write on a device that is flat on a table, e.g. a 360-degree laptop, a pen display, or a device of the Microsoft Surface Family.

 ## Motivation: